Shalom-saji-Samuel/Household_income_analysis/README.md

 This project analyzes household income data to understand the **distribution of self employed households across neighborhoods** and identify areas that may benefit from targeted economic support.

-The objective was to simulate a real-world scenario where **messy, unstructured data is cleaned and transformed into actionable insights** for policymakers and planners.
+The objective was to simulate a real world scenario where **messy, unstructured data is cleaned and transformed into actionable insights** for policymakers and planners.

 The workflow focuses on: